 Climbing up the stairs may seem like a daunting task, but it is very enjoyable.
 You will encounter cute murals and cozy cafes.
 After conquering the 168 steps, you will reach a small observation deck with an expansive view of Busan.

-This is a great place to visit during a solo trip to Busan.
+This is a great place to add to your Busan solo travel list.
 You will feel so alive as you exert yourself up this historic passageway.
 Come here at night if you want the place to yourself!

 8. Eat at Jagalchi Fish Market